sghpjuikit/player/app/speech-recognition-whisper/README.md

 separate client and server, offload entirety of computation needed for inference elsewhere, and so on.

 #### Performance
+The main components using resources are Tts, Stt and Llm.
+If any of these componnets is disabled or offloaded through http, you can allocate hw to the remaining components, e.g., by using better AI models.
+Below is recommended setup for given hardware assuming all three components are active.

 **Weak systems (no GPU)**:
 `SttFasterWhisper(tiny.en.pt) + TtsOs + Llm(8B_Q4_CPU)`
 Alternatively, offload the computation to another instance on other pc over http with `SttHttp` + `TtsHttp` + `LlmOpenAi`.